jycd25/grind-tracker/README.md

   --port <n>        serve port (default 8777)
   --notes <dir>     index *.md / *.txt headings from this folder --no-open         do not open the browser
+  --help            show this usage text and exit
 ```

+Run `grind-tracker --help` at any time to print this reference.

 ## Export, import, and migrating from the legacy tracker